Interchange Fee Facts for Merchant Consideration

 - Size or amount of the transaction?

-*Noteworthy significance – when the credit card transaction is complete, the payment processor pays this interchange fee to the card issuing bank – NOT your bank, and NOT your processor.
+*Noteworthy – the interchange fee is paid to the card issuing bank – NOT your bank, and NOT your processor.
 That convoluted, substantial interchange fee goes to a bank that you have no business tie or relationship with – or of course – American Express/Discover.

-Many merchants we meet with seem to think their bank is receiving the interchange fees from their company’s credit card transactions.
+Many merchants we consult and eventually work with seem to think their bank is receiving the interchange fees from their company’s credit card transactions.
 It’s not surprising really – even Forbes contributors promote the common misnomer – see Colao’s 2013 – Interchange is for Suckers.
 First paragraph – big mistake – “the lions share goes to your bank”.
-Worse – see interchange in the creditcard.com glossary – UGH!
+Worse – see interchange in the creditcard.com glossary – no.

 This misnomer however, creates a “value added” myth to the relationship between the merchant, their bank, and payment processing services.
 The banks making money from your credit card transactions are all over the country, and yes, they make a lot of it, but again, it’s not your business bank, and it’s not for processing, it’s for issuance.
-And while banks specialize in issuing cards – they rarely maintain expertise on staff knowledgeable enough about processing them to incorporate interchange control.
-Interchange fees are currently a fact of life in business for merchants who accept electronic payments (and it would be foolish not to).
+And while banks specialize in issuing cards – they rarely maintain expertise on staff knowledgeable enough about processing them to implement interchange control.
+Interchange fees are currently a fact of life in business for merchants who accept electronic payments (and it would be foolish not to) and they will not be going away anytime soon.